 The Board will hear oral comments during the following times via zoom:

-The public may also join this webinar in listen-only mode by registering and the link will be provided approximately one week before here.
+The public may also join this webinar in listen-only mode by registering and the link is provided here.

 About the Board

 The 15-member board, consisting of four farmers, three environmentalists, three consumers, two food processors, and one retailer, scientist and certifying agent, votes to allow or prohibit substances and practices in certified organic food and farming.
 The NOSB acts as a life-line from government to the organic community as it considers input from you, the public - the concerned citizens upon whom organic integrity depends.
 That is why your participation is vital to the development of organic standards.
 Rest assured, if you submit a public comment either in person or online, your concerns will be considered by the Board.
 Remember that the NOSB can't take serious action to protect organic integrity without your input!

 A Framework to Keep in Mind When Commenting to the NOSB:

 It contains an active synthetic ingredient in the following categories: copper and sulfur compounds; toxins derived from bacteria; pheromones, soaps, horticultural oils, fish emulsions, treated seed, vitamins and minerals; livestock parasiticides and medicines and production aids including netting, tree wraps and seals, insect traps, sticky barriers, row covers, and equipment cleansers.